paulobtn/cli-bookmarker/README.md

 ## License

-License GPLv3: GNU GPL version 3.
+License GPLv3: GNU GPL version 3. <br>
-This is free software: you are free to change and redistribute it.
+This is free software: you are free to change and redistribute it. <br>
 Written by Paulo Neto